-Hoya plants (Hoya carnosa, USDA zones 10-12), also known as wax plants or porcelain flowers, are a member of the succulent family.
+Hoya plants (Hoya carnosa, USDA zones 10-12), also known as wax plants or porcelain flowers, are a member of the dogbane family (Apocynaceae).
 The hoya plant has average light requirements and prefers warm soil, making it an easy-care houseplant.
 A hanging pot or planter stand with a trellis is ideal to accommodate the climbing and trailing nature of hoya plants.
 Hoya plants do not flower until they are at least four years old.

-Plant hoya in a well-draining potting mix, in a pot with a hole in the bottom, to ensure proper drainage.
+Plant hoya on a well-draining potting mix, in a pot with a hole in the bottom, to ensure proper drainage.
 The pot should be large enough to accommodate the plant's growth, but it shouldn't allow the roots to spread too much.

 Place the hoya plant in a brightly lit north facing window.
-Although hoya plants need sunlight, harsh afternoon sun can burn the leaves, so it's best to place your hoya plant where it will receive early morning or late afternoon sun.
+Although hoya plants need some sunlight, harsh afternoon sun can burn the leaves, so it's best to place your hoya plant where it will receive early morning or late afternoon sun.

 Water the hoya plant deeply, allowing the soil to become fully saturated.
 Let the soil dry completely between waterings, as overwatering discourages flower production.
 Watering should be done infrequently in winter when the plant is dormant.

 Keep the air temperature around the hoya plant above 45 degrees Fahrenheit in winter, and provide summer temperatures of 60 to 70 degrees Fahrenheit.
 Cooler temperatures may cause leaf loss and discourage flowering.
-Hoya loves humidity so mist them several times a week to encourage blooms.
+Hoya loves humidity so mist the plant several times a week to encourage blooms.

-Feed hoya plants monthly with a small amount of 15-15-15 fertilizer.
-Mix 15 drops of liquid fertilizer into a quart of water in a watering can and pour the contents of the can around the base of the Hoya plant.
+Fertilize hoya plants monthly with a small amount of 15-15-15 fertilizer.
+Mix 15 drops of liquid fertilizer into a quart of water in a watering can and pour the contents of the can around the base of the plant.
 Adequate fertilizer is required for flower production.
-Discontinue feedings in the winter months while the plant is dormant.
+Discontinue fertilizing in the winter months while the plant is not actively growing.